cjordan7/STL-Implementation/README.md

 ### Vector (in vector.hpp)

-Here's a list of implemented functions for the `Vector`.
+Here's a list of implemented functions for the class `Vector`.

 * `Vector()`